-Etihad Airways and Singapore Airlines are the only airlines to operate single-aisle First Class cabins on the upper deck of their A380s.
-I think that Singapore Airlines beats its Middle East competitor because Singapore Airlines’s First Class cabin feels even more exclusive (6 larger suites on SQ compared to 9 smaller suites on Etihad) and all of SQ suites face forward, which is not the case with Etihad Airways (with 5 rear-facing seats on a total of 9).
+Etihad Airways and Singapore Airlines are the only ones operating single-aisle First Class cabins on the upper deck of their A380s.
+I think that Singapore Airlines beats its Middle East competitor because Singapore Airlines’s First Class cabin feels even more exclusive (6 larger suites on SQ compared to 9 smaller suites on Etihad), and all of SQ suites face forward, which is not the case with Etihad Airways (with five rear-facing seats on a total of 9).

 I had pre-booked suite 3A for the 13-hour flight from London to Singapore.
 The suite was separated from the aisle by sliding doors and was surrounded by high walls to ensure privacy.
 All suites have identical decor, complete with lavish yet stylish furnishings, much like a mini-hotel room.

-Each suite comes with a large leather seat, a separate folding bed, so you can lounge comfortably in the chair or rest in the bed without the need to convert the bed from a sitting position.
+Each suite has a large leather seat and a separate folding bed, so you can lounge comfortably in the chair or rest in the bed without needing to convert the bed from a sitting position.
 All of the suite’s features (e.g., seat position, lighting, entertainment, etc.) are controlled by a handset in the armrest, an electronic control panel on the side, and a tablet by the windows.

 The 53 cm (21 inches) wide armchair is the centerpiece of the suite.
 The seat itself was upholstered in fine leather from Poltrona Frau, which also produces Ferrari, Alfa Romeo, and Maserati seats.
 The super-comfy chair is fully adjustable, swiveled, and reclined up to 45 degrees.

 The suite’s folding dining table was located next to the seat.
 The small table was decorated with white flowers and featured a holder for the menu, which was beautifully lit by a reading light.
-A large 32 inch touchscreen monitor in high-definition was attached to the suite’s aisle-side wall was located in front of the seat.
+A large 32-inch touchscreen monitor in high-definition was attached to the suite’s aisle-side wall and was located in front of the seat.
 This TV could also be swiveled.

 Once the bed is folded out, the suite feels smaller, so if you’re not sleeping, it’s better to stow the bed and enjoy the space.

 There was plenty of storage space within the suite, with a wardrobe, enough space for smaller bags, shoes, a jacket, and a mirror in the door.
-Larger items could be stored under a fixed panel by the windows that served as a support for the bed’s head when unfolded.
-Next to the window, there were three storage compartments, one of them featuring a backlit vanity mirror.
+Larger items could be stored under a fixed panel by the windows that supported the bed’s head when unfolded.
+Next to the window were three storage compartments, one featuring a backlit vanity mirror.